priyanshus/protractor-demo/README.md

 4. Install mocha globally by writing command `npm install -g mocha`.
 This is only required if you want to use Mocha as test framework.Otherwise you can skip this step.

-5. If you have installed everything as per instructaions then to run the first test navigate to root directory of project.
+5. If you have installed everything as per instructaions then to run the first test by navigating to root directory of project.
 For e.g.

 ```
 cd protractor-demo